Brent Cross tube station

-Brent Cross is a London Underground station located on Highfield Avenue in the Golders Green area of north west London.
-The station is a Grade II listed building.
+Brent Cross is a London Underground station, located on Highfield Avenue in the Golders Green area of north-west London.
+It is a Grade II listed building.

-The station is on the Edgware branch of the Northern line, between Hendon Central and Golders Green stations, and in Travelcard Zone 3.
-The Brent Cross shopping centre is equidistant between this station and Hendon Central station.
+The station is on the Edgware branch of the Northern line, between Hendon Central and Golders Green stations.
+The Brent Cross shopping centre is equidistant between this station and Hendon Central.
+It is in London fare zone 3.

 History

 The station was designed by architect Stanley Heaps and opened as Brent, the name of the nearby river, on 19 November 1923.
 It was the first station of the extension of what was then known as the Hampstead & Highgate Line, which was built through undeveloped rural areas to Edgware.

 The extension had first been planned prior to the First World War when the station had been due to be called "Woodstock".
 It was renamed from Brent to its current name on the 2 March 1976 opening of the shopping centre.

 Two passing loops were built at the station, not long after it opened, to allow fast trains to overtake slower ones here, but these extra tracks were removed in the 1930s.
 The bridges over Highfield Avenue reflect this extra width, although both north and south of the station the alignment narrows again.